A Family Affair | About Us

 History

 Mary Rose Taylor was a journalist, philanthropist, and visionary.
 When her second husband Mack Taylor battled Alzheimer's disease, she not only sought to care for him, but to improve the odds for others.
 She launched A Family Affair in 2010 to benefit Emory's Goizueta Alzheimer's Disease Research Center (ADRC), which she became involved with throughout Mack's treatment.
-Since that initial event, A Family Affair has raised more than $9.5 million dollars for Alzheimer's research.
+Since that initial event, A Family Affair has raised over $10 million dollars for Alzheimer's research.

 Cause